About the Bar

 Unless undertaken by the Board of Governors, or a committee thereof, the Finance Committee shall annually oversee an audit of the books and records of the Association, and shall review the financial procedures and policies and make any recommendations deemed appropriate for the improvement of such procedures and policies, including the investment policy approved by the Board of Governors.

-(k) Committee on Gender Equality.
-The committee shall study and investigate issues of gender discrimination and equality in the legal profession and in the legal system.
-The Committee may undertake such projects as deemed necessary or appropriate to insure fair treatment and equality of all members of the legal profession and all participants in the legal system.
+(h) Gender Equality Committee.
+The committee investigates issues of gender discrimination and equality in the legal profession and in the legal system.
+The Committee may undertake projects as deemed necessary or appropriate to ensure fair treatment and equality of all members of the legal profession and all participants in the legal system.

 Section 1.
 Sections devoted to the improvement of the professional knowledge and skill of the members thereof in particular fields of law may be organized subject to Association approval, upon the written application of 30 or more members setting forth the following:

 Section 2.
-Any member of this Association may become a member of any Section, upon enrollment in that Section and payment of Section dues.
+Any member of this Association, in good standing, may become a member of any Section, upon enrollment in that Section and payment of Section dues.

 Section 3.
 Interested professionals or paralegals in related fields may subscribe to section mailings and attend section activities, paying section subscription fees as established by the Association.
-Section subscribers shall have no vote in Section affairs, and may be excluded from any or all meetings by vote of the Section.
+Section subscribers shall have no vote in Section affairs, and may be excluded from any or all meetings by vote of the Section or may be excluded from a specific meeting by vote of the Section Officers.
 Section subscribers shall not hold office in the Section.
 Specific section subscribers may be removed from participation by vote of the Section, with no subscription fee refund required.

 Section 4.
 Section dues and section subscription fees shall be paid to and held by the Association.
-Proposed Section expenditures must be approved by the Executive Director, or designee, and then by a vote of the affected Section.
-Sections shall incur no obligation unless approved by the Executive Director, or designee.
+Proposed Section expenditures must be approved by the Director of CLE, or designee, and expenditures over $500 need to be approved by a vote of the affected Section.
+Sections shall incur no obligation unless approved by the Director of CLE, or designee.

 Section 5.
 No report, recommendation or other action of any Section shall be considered as the action of the Association or publicized as such unless or until approved or authorized by the Board of Governors.

 Section 6.
-Sections shall be responsible for publishing reports of meeting at least quarterly, and may jointly sponsor, in cooperation with the CLE Committee, at least one CLE program for general Association Membership.
-Sections shall hold at least two general membership meetings per year, one being between January 15 and March 15 for the purpose of election of officers.
+Sections may jointly sponsor, in cooperation with the CLE Committee, at least one CLE program for general Association Membership.
+Sections shall hold at least two general membership meetings per year, one being between March 15 and May15 for the purpose of election of officers.

 Section 7.
 Upon vote of the Association Board of Governors, a Section may be dissolved or suspended, and all uncommitted funds shall inure to the Association.